 Parents can, and do survive the teen years.

-Many websites provide checklists that purport to help parents identify problems in their children.
+Many websites provide checklists that supposedly help parents identify problems in their children.
 These checklists appear on referral sites, residential program sites, educational consultant sites and transport company sites.
 The checklists have been developed to guide parents to decide whether they have a "troubled teen" that needs help, that is, needs residential treatment.The answers are often supposed to be "yes" or "no." Questions such as: Does your teen…

 Parent should keep in mind that there are several important issues in answering questions about your child's behavior.
 A checklist is, at best, just a preliminary tool, just a rough idea of where there may be problems.
 If the child has significant problems, then the checklist must be followed-up with more discussion about the behaviors and what they really mean.